abhay7321/Chess-Game-with-Engine-in-C/README.md

 The algorithm works fairly fast upto depth 4, but takes more than 1.5 minutes for depth 6.
 Odd depths are unreliable, as do not end with opponent's move.

-* NOTE: The only interface with through 2 functions- trillian(), and a (possible- chose promotion). so the loop, generation and checking functions could be used as a library for a bot, which would directly link to the code! (though if .o are given, name will always have to be trillian)

 ### Problems

 This does NOT implement *En-Passe*, due to complications arising out of using en-passe to kill a checking pawn, due to the final square not being the same as the square of the piece which is killed

-Uses the old rule for draws- instead of repetition of position, consecutive repetition of moves is the rule implemented

-The static evaluation function gives points for number of squares controlled.
-This causes trillian to bring the queen into the game very early.
-This has been fixed to some extent using a modification which assigns penalties for not developing minor pieces in the opening

 ### Possible Extension:

 Build a better static evaluation function by anylisis of board position<-> win data

 Interface with Xboard

-En-Passe- try to find an elegant fix, rather than a lot of if-else

 Some kind of lookup table for fast checking of draw by repetition of *position*